 They burned fields to fertilize the ground and cultivated a trio of companion plants called the Three Sisters.
 This trio included corn as the staple crop, beans to fix nitrogen in the soil, and squash or pumpkins to provide ground cover.
 These crops worked so well together that they could be planted for many years without depleting the soil.

-European disease and warfare destroyed most of the Agawam by the end of the 17th century.
+European disease and warfare destroyed most of the Pawtuckets of Agawam by the end of the 17th century.
 The New England tribes built with biodegradable materials like wood and grass and left little trace of their occupation here.

 ifarm, originally known as Towne Farm, was purchased by John Towne in 1777, right in the middle of the Revolutionary War.
 John Towne was a colonial soldier who fought in the Battle of Bunker Hill and numerous skirmishes throughout the Revolutionary War.